-Our analysis of this complex optimization problem involves identifying structure in a new "Type Coverage" dual problem.
-It can be seen as akin to the celebrated Magician and OCRS (Online Contention Resolution Scheme) problems, except more general in that it can also provide tight ratios relative to the optimal offline allocation, whereas the earlier problems only establish tight ratios relative to the \textit{ex-ante relaxation} of the offline problem.
+Our analysis of this optimization problem involves identifying structure in a new "Type Coverage" dual problem.
+It can be seen as akin to the celebrated Magician and OCRS (Online Contention Resolution Scheme) problems, except more general in that it can also provide tight ratios relative to the optimal offline allocation, whereas the earlier problems only establish tight ratios relative to the ex-ante relaxation of the offline problem.

 Through this analysis, our paper provides a unified framework that derives new prophet inequalities and recovers existing ones, with our principal results being two-fold.
-First, we show that the "oblivious" method of setting a static threshold due to \citet{chawla2020static}, surprisingly, is best-possible among \textit{all} static threshold algorithms, under any number $k$ of starting units.
+First, we show that the "oblivious" method of setting a static threshold due to \cite{chawla2020static}, surprisingly, is best-possible among all static threshold algorithms, under any number $k$ of selection slots.
 We emphasize that this result is derived without needing to explicitly find any counterexample instances.
-This implies the tightness of the asymptotic convergence rate of $1-O(\sqrt{\log k/k})$ for static threshold algorithms from \citet{hajiaghayi2007automated}.
-Turning to the IID setting, our second principal result is to use our framework to numerically illustrate the tight guarantee (of adaptive algorithms) under any number $k$ of starting units.
-The tight guarantee has been previously characterized only under $k=1$ by \citet{correa2017posted}, and our guarantees for $k>1$ exceed the state-of-the-art from the free-order setting due to \citet{beyhaghi2021improved}.
+This implies the tightness of the asymptotic convergence rate of $1-O(\sqrt{\log k/k})$ for static threshold algorithms from \cite{hajiaghayi2007automated}. {Turning to the IID setting, our second principal result is to use our framework to characterize the tight guarantee (of adaptive algorithms) under any number $k$ of selection slots and any fixed number of agents $n$.}

 }